huntermassey/jwkcli/README.md

 A CLI for interacting with JSON Web Keys (JWK) and JSON Web Key Sets (JWKS).

+!
+WARNING !

+THIS IS HEAVILY WORK IN PROGRESS, AND CURRENTLY INTENDED MOSTLY FOR SELF-EDUCATION

 ## Target

 Implement a CLI for generating, inspecting, and serving JWK/JWKS files with the following intents: